 You will not be responsible for paying any upfront or out-of-pocket costs while your case is ongoing.

-Determining the Worth of Your Virginia Beach Car Accident Claim
+What Is My Virginia Beach Car Accident Claim Worth?

 The client is entitled to know what the lawyer thinks their case is worth, but the lawyer should be careful to not make assessments until they have full information.
 Normally, at the beginning of a case, it is difficult for the attorney to know with any certainty what the actual value of the case will be.